 - Reporter.
 2018, July 13.
 “Varsity course to help transform SA’s urban landscape”.
 SA News.
 Available at www.sanews.gov.za/south-africa/varsity-course-help-transform-sa%E2%80%99s-urban-landscape

 - Reporter.
 2018, September 23.
 “Nel: SA making progress in urbanisation policy”.
 SA News.
 Available at www.sanews.gov.za/south-africa/nel-sa-making-progress-urbanisation-policy

-Department of Agriculture, Forestry and Fisheries (DAFF) (i) Small Holder Development Tel: 012 319 8495 (ii) Subsistence Farming Tel: 012 319 7331 (iii) Find Guidelines for Urban and peri-urban animal agriculture, compiled by the Directorate Animal and Aquaculture Production.
-Find contact details of this and other directorates at www.daff.gov.za.
+Department of Agriculture, Land Reform and Rural Development (DALRRD) (i) Small Holder Development Tel: 012 319 8495 (ii) Subsistence Farming Tel: 012 319 7331 (iii) Find Guidelines for Urban and peri-urban animal agriculture, compiled by the Directorate Animal and Aquaculture Production.
+Find contact details of this and other directorates at www.dalrrd.gov.za.

 - Department of Basic Education www.education.gov.za The National School Nutrition Programme (NSNP) encourages nutritious means and establishing food gardens